yfzhou42/YunFan.Zhou.github.io/index.markdown

 ## News
 * Summer 2021: working with Apple's Health AI team this summer supervised by [Andy Miller](https://andymiller.github.io/) and team!

-* Spring 2021: some work on training survival models with inverse probability of censoring weighted estimators submitted to NeurIPS 2021!
+* Spring 2021: some work on games for training survival models in submission!
 Work by **myself**, **Xintian Han**, Aahlad M. Puli, Thomas Wies, Adler J. Perotte, and Rajesh Ranganath.

 * Spring 2021: [Understanding Failures in Out-of-Distribution Detection with Deep Generative Models](https://icml.cc/Conferences/2021/AcceptedPapersInitial) accepted to ICML 2021!
 Work by **Lily H. Zhang**, myself, and Rajesh Ranganath.